Vaygach (1909 icebreaker)

-Icebreaker Vaygach (Вайгач) was an icebreaking steamer of moderate size built for the Russian Imperial Navy at St. Petersburg in 1909.
+Icebreaker Vaygach (Вайгач) was an icebreaking steamer of moderate size built for the Russian Imperial Navy at Saint Petersburg in 1909.
 She was named after Vaygach Island in the Russian Arctic.

 Vaygach and her sister ship Taymyr were built for the purpose of thoroughly exploring the uncharted areas of the Northern Sea Route.
 This venture became known as the Arctic Ocean Hydrographic Expedition.

 The first of a series of surveys began in the autumn of 1910, when Vaygach and Taymyr left Vladivostok.
 They entered the Chukchi Sea with scientists on board and began their exploration.
 For the next five years, these icebreakers went on sounding and carrying on vital surveys during the thaw.
 Before every winter, when ice conditions became too bad, they returned to Vladivostok and waited for the spring.
 In 1911 the scientists and crew aboard Vaygach and Taymyr made the first Russian landing on Wrangel Island.